SirMiner122/Open-Cloud/.github/CODDESTYLE_GUIDELINES.md

 ##### JavaDoc

 You have to write JavaDocs.
-If your Pull Request is without JavaDoc, then we have to reject the request. cs for your Pull Req
+If your Pull Request is without JavaDoc, then we have to reject the request.